-One of the most renowned gingerbread displays in the country is the National Gingerbread House Competition at the Omni Grove Park Inn in Asheville, North Carolina.
-The 24th annual competition brought in more than 100 gingerbread creations, including a beachfront scene, a peacock, and an Eiffel Tower.
-The entries have already been judged and awarded, but the public can view the display for free Sunday to Thursday until Jan.
-5. (Parking costs $10 to $22, but half the fee is donated to a local charity.)
+One of the most renowned gingerbread displays in the country is the National Gingerbread House Competition at the Omni Grove Park Inn in Asheville.
+The 25th annual competition, starting late last month, has 170 gingerbread creations, including elaborate stacks of books, bags of toys, and a scene of "Christmas in Venice."
+The entries have already been judged and awarded, but the public can view the display for free until Jan.
+4. (Parking costs at least $20, but half the fee is donated to local charities.)

-The New York Hall of Science holds GingerBread Lane, a display of about 1,200 gingerbread buildings created by chef Jon Lovitch.
-He earned the Guinness World Record for largest gingerbread village in 2013 and has broken his own record every year since then.
-Each version of the village takes about a year to create, and he's pushing for a new record again this year.
-Admission to the Hall of Science is $15 for adults 18 and older and $12 for youth 2 to 17.
+The New York Hall of Science holds GingerBread Lane, a display of 1,320 gingerbread buildings created by chef Jon Lovitch.
+He earned the Guinness World Record for largest gingerbread village in 2013 and has broken his own record every year since.
+Each version of the village takes about a year to create, and he's pushing for a record again this year.
+Admission to the Hall of Science is $16 for adults 18 and older and $13 for youth 2 to 17.
 The village is on display until Jan.
 15.

-The 14th annual gingerbread house display and competition at PPG Place in Pittsburgh includes houses made by everyone from preschoolers to professionals.
-Livability ranked it the second-best gingerbread house competition in the U.S. in 2014.
+The 15th annual gingerbread house display and competition at PPG Place in Pittsburgh includes houses made by everyone from preschoolers to professionals.
+Livability ranked it the second-best gingerbread house competition in the United States in 2014.
 The houses are on display in the PPG Place Wintergarden through Jan.
-7. Admission is free, but donations benefitting a local children's hospital are welcome.
+6. Admission is free, but donations benefiting a local children's hospital are welcome.

 Walt Disney World in Florida boasts several confectionary delights.
-The lobby of the Grand Floridian Resort & Spa is home to a 16-foot-tall gingerbread house.
-It took more than 400 hours to bake all the gingerbread.
-Disney's Contemporary Resort features a "Frozen"-themed gingerbread castle with gingerbread shingles, chocolate-covered trees, and sugar snowflakes.
-The American Adventure pavilion at Epcot features a miniature version of the U.S. Capitol Building with 50 pounds of gingerbread.
-There are other sugary creations at Animal Kingdom, the Yacht and Beach Club Resorts, and the Boardwalk Resort.
+The lobby of the Grand Floridian Resort & Spa is home to a 16-foot-tall gingerbread house that took more than 400 hours to bake and more than 160 hours to build and decorate.
+Disney's Contemporary Resort features a Cinderella gingerbread castle with gingerbread shingles, chocolate-covered trees, and sugar snowflakes.
+There are other sugary creations at Animal Kingdom, Epcot, and more.

-Visitors to Disneyland in Anaheim, California, can get a glimpse of a gingerbread display in the ballroom scene of the Haunted Mansion ride, which takes on a "Nightmare Before Christmas" theme for the holidays.
-This is the 15th year the ride has featured a gingerbread house, which is made of more than 200 pounds of gingerbread.
+Visitors to Disneyland in Anaheim can get a glimpse of a gingerbread display in the ballroom scene of the Haunted Mansion ride, which takes on a "Nightmare Before Christmas" theme for the holidays.
+This is the 17th year the ride has featured a gingerbread house, which is made of more than 200 pounds of gingerbread.

-For the 24th year, the Sheraton Seattle Hotel has a gingerbread village on display.
-This year's theme is "Celebrate the Magic of the Holidays," and the candy creations were inspired by J.K.
-Rowling's "Harry Potter" series.
-The display is free and open 24 hours a day, seven days a week until Jan.
+For the 25th year, the Sheraton Seattle Hotel has a gingerbread village on display.
+This year's theme is "25 Years of Cheer: A Celebration of Seattle," and the candy creations were inspired by the city's ever-changing attractions and skyline.
+The free display has moved to the City Centre building, where it can be viewed up to 18 hours a day, seven days a week until Jan.
 1. Visitors can vote on their favorite pieces throughout the season.

-Ferry Farm in Stafford County, Virginia, is George Washington's childhood home, and for 30 years it's been home to a gingerbread house competition and exhibit.
-This year's theme is "Home for the Holidays."
-The exhibit is open every day until Dec.
+Ferry Farm in Stafford County is George Washington's childhood home, and for 31 years it's been home to a gingerbread house competition and exhibit.
+This year's theme is "Historic Sites in Virginia."
+The exhibit is open every day through Dec.
 30 (except Christmas Eve and Christmas Day).
-Admission to the Ferry Farm and the gingerbread exhibit is $8 for adults and $4 for students.
-Gingerbread-only tickets are also available at $4 for adults and $2 for students.
+Admission to the Ferry Farm and the gingerbread exhibit is $9 for adults and $4.50 for students.
+Gingerbread-only tickets are also available at $4.50 for adults and $2 for students.
 Either way, kids under 6 get in free.